“I may not have gone where I intended to go, but I think I have ended up where I needed to be.” – Douglas Adams

 I like to think of life like water.
 Some days you’ll be all by yourself, a raindrop.
-The next you may find yourself surrounded by people and overwhelmed, a hurricane.
-If you are a lucky one you’re a river, going somewhere, you have direction, there is strength and determination in you.
+The next you may find yourself surrounded by people and overwhelmed a hurricane.
+If you’re a lucky one you’re a river, going somewhere, you have direction, there is strength and determination in you.
 There may be some rough patches but nothing will stop the river from going where the river wants to go.

-Do not get discouraged if you aren’t a river right now, because like elementary school taught us the water cycle brings water all over the place.
+Don’t get discouraged if you aren’t a river right now.
+Because like elementary school taught us the water cycle brings water all over the place.
 All it takes is one hot day and the powerful water in the river can be whisked away into the atmosphere.

 No matter if you are a raindrop, an ocean, or just hanging out in the clouds waiting for your next move.
 You will end up where you are supposed to be.
 That’s the crazy, wonderful thing about life.